deepak0405/coding-tapri/_posts/2020-10-31-Aggregate-data-by-day-in-Mongodb.markdown

 ### Problem Statement And Solutions

 I had the data of status of a pipeline with the timestamp(epoch time).
 The status of a pipeline can be SUCCESS or FAILED.
-We wanted to find out the count of success and failures in each day/hour.
+The task at hand was to group the documents based on success and failures in each day/hour.
 The input I got was startTime and endTime interval, and I had to group the data by either days or either by hours.
 This looks like a very easy problem and can be solved by just grouping by date, month and year.
 The mongodb query will look something like

 ```
     aggregate([